NGANUCYE-SINGIZWA-Valentin/tue_27201_NGANUCYE_UBUTABERA_BWIHUSE_DB/README.md

 ## ⚙️ Main Features (Business Logic)

-✅ Auto-assign cases to judges based on specialization and court jurisdiction
+- ✅ Auto-assign cases to judges based on specialization and court jurisdiction.

-⏰ Flag overdue cases to help courts take quick action
+- ⏰ Flag overdue cases to help courts take quick action.

-📊 Track performance of courts and judges using resolution time data
+- 📊 Track performance of courts and judges using resolution time data.

-🧠 Support data-driven reforms in the justice system
+- 🧠 Support data-driven reforms in the justice system.

 ## 🚀 Expected Outcomes